aimms/how-to/Articles/375/375-library-function-procedure.rst

 Functions in the library
 -------------------------

-Functions provide a neat way of abstracting logic, consider the following small example:
+Functions provide a neat way of abstracting logic.
+Consider the following example:

+.. _functionExample:

 .. code-block:: aimms
     :linenos: